wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices.md

 #### [Public Accessibility Delay](#accessibilitydelay) { #accessibilitydelay }

-This refers to time during which a project is not made broadly accessible awaiting for the review and publication of a corresponding journal paper.
-In some cases, users need to have the data DOI to submit their manuscript for review.
-We work with users to:
+Some journals require that researchers submitting a paper for review inlcude the corresponding dataset DOI in the manuscript.
+Data accessibility delay or embargo refers to time during which a dataset has a DOI but it is not made broadly accessible, awaiting for the review to be accepted by a journal paper.

+In August 25, 2022 the Office of Science and Technology Policy issued a memorandum (https://www.whitehouse.gov/wp-content/uploads/2022/08/08-2022-OSTP-Public-access-Memo.pdf) with policy guidelines to “ensure free, immediate and equitable access to federally funded research.”
+In the spirit of this guidance, DesignSafe has ceased offering data accessibility delays or embargos.
+DesignSafe continues working with users to:

 <ul>
 	<li dir="ltr">
-	Provide access to reviewers via My Projects before the data is published.
+	Provide access to reviewers via My Projects before the dataset is published.
 There is no DOI involved and the review is not annonymous.
 	</li>
 	<li dir="ltr">
-	The dataset is curated and complete and receives a DOI.
-We can make the DataCite DOI metadata not web indexable.
-The publication will be findable within DDR.
-It will eventually be indexed by search engines.
+	Help users curate and publish their datasets so they are publicly available for reviewers in the best possible form.
 	</li>
 	<li dir="ltr">
-	The dataset is curated and complete and receives a DOI.
-We can remove the publication from the list of published datasets in the DDR.
+	Provide amends and versioning so that prompt changes can be made to data and metadata upon receiving feedback from the reviewers or at any other time.
 	</li>
 </ul>

-Users that request that their publications remain non-indexable and or non viewable should let the DDR team know through a Help ticket when the respective paper is accepted so we change its status.
-Without exceptions, all non-indexable, non-viewable publications in the DDR will be made publicly available upon one year even if the corresponding paper is not published.
+In addition, DesignSafe Data Depot does not offer capabilities for enabling single or double blind peer review.

 #### [Licensing](#licensing) { #licensing }